ramsey/php-rfcs/resources/imported-rfcs/is_literal.txt

 [[https://3v4l.org/#focus=rfc.literals|Have a play with it on 3v4l.org]]

-[[https://github.com/craigfrancis/php-is-literal-rfc/blob/main/justification/example.php?ts=4|How it can be used by libraries]] - Notice how this example library provides an //"unsafe_value"// value-object to bypass the //is_literal()// check, but doesn't need to use it (it's useful as a temporary thing, but there are much safer/better solutions, which developers are/should already be using).
-And note how it just raises a warning, to simply let the developer know about the issue, **without breaking anything.**
+[[https://github.com/craigfrancis/php-is-literal-rfc/blob/main/justification/example.php?ts=4|How it can be used by libraries]] - Notice how this example library just raises a warning, to simply let the developer know about the issue, **without breaking anything**.
+And it provides an //"unsafe_value"// value-object to bypass the //is_literal()// check, but none of the examples need to use it (can be useful as a temporary thing, but there are much safer/better solutions, which developers are/should already be using).

 ===== FAQ's =====